r-fukutoku/ML410_Project5/index.md

 The mean square error for SCAD is:

-Since we aim to minimize the cross-validated mean square error (MSE) for the better results, I conclude that the Boosted Lowess with Random Forest achieved the best result compared to all other regressions, which include not only the simple regressions such as regular Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost), but also the Boosted LWR with Decision Tree and Boosted LWR with XGBoost.
+Since we aim to minimize the mean square error (MSE) for the better results, I conclude that the Square Root Lasso achieved the best result compared to all other regressions.